sharenowTech/erna/README.md

 LOCATIONS=Berlin,Stuttgart,Hamburg,Ulm
 ```

-If no or just one location is provided, erna skips the prompt for choosing the location as it is unnecessary.
+If just one location is provided, erna skips the prompt for choosing the location as it is unnecessary.

 - `TOKEN`